 If you are considering blepharoplasty, you need to understand how eyelid surgery is performed and what you can expect from this procedure.
 This pamphlet can answer many common questions and provide you with information.

 Before surgery your doctor will evaluate the condition and health of your eyes.
 Specifics regarding your vision, tear production, use of contact lenses, use of medications and personal expectations will be discussed.
 Usually a measurement of your field of vision will be plotted to see if excess skin is blocking your peripheral vision.
 You can also expect some “before” photography of your facial features and eye lids.
-The patient featured below had visually significant dermatochalasis affecting her superior and peripheral vision.
-This patient was thrilled with the outcome of surgery in improvement of field of vision as well as appearance.
 Dr. Pillow is our board certified surgeon of Ophthalmology and specializes in many areas including Blepharoplasty and Oculoplastics.

 • Should be at least 18 years old, while most candidates are over 35